 What is a pivot table?
 Pivot tables are a tabular way to summarize and group data.
 They’re a valuable tool in the analyst’s toolkit, as they’re an efficient way to present and rearrange a lot of information.
 Here’s how they work:

 Unsupported databases when creating pivot tables in Metabase

 Pivot tables are currently unavailable for the following databases in Metabase:

 Pivot tables work for all other officially supported databases.

 A pivot table is a table that groups rows and columns, and includes summary rows with aggregate values for those groupings.
 These aggregate values are usually referred to as subtotals and grand totals, though these aggregates could also be other values, such as averages.

 The reason they’re called pivot tables is because you can rotate (“pivot”) a column 90 degrees so that the values in that column become column headings themselves.
 Pivoting values into column headings can be really helpful when trying to analyze data across multiple attributes, like time, location, and category.
-You can pivot multiple columns, or not pivot any at all.
+You can pivot multiple rows to columns and vice versa, or not pivot any at all.

 To start, let’s say we want to know:

 - How much annual revenue orders are bringing in